The following information applies to EDJBA finals:

 Player Qualification for Finals:

-PLAYERS NOT LISTED IN STADIUM SCORING: If a team is very confident that a player has qualified (played 5 games or more for the one team or has special permission from the Registrar) and is not listed in Stadium Scoring, then the team may elect to play the player.
-This is at their own risk if the player is found to be ineligible.
+PLAYERS NOT LISTED IN PLAYHQ: Unless a team is very confident that a player who is not listed in PlayHQ Scoring, then the team should not play the player.
+If they decide to add the player, this is at their own risk if the player is found to be ineligible.
 The EDJBA will check all players added to finals on Sunday morning.

-Each Member Club will be presented with a qualified players list.
+Each Member Club will be sent a qualified players list.